 When having a closer look at the setup of the bike, the bike fitter noticed a nonconformity in the placement of the levers.
 The right lever was positioned more upright compared to the left lever.
 This different position of the levers forced the cyclist to bend over more extremely with his left side body, as he had to reach further to the lower positioned left lever.

 Another aspect that might have contributed to the lack of symmetry, are the generic insoles that were used by the cyclist.
 Unfortunately, very few cycling shoe insoles are adapted to the individual needs of the cyclist’s feet.
 A solution for the problem are the personalized SIDAS insoles.
-These height-moulded insoles, that will seamlessly take the form of the foot under forefoot pressure, provide ideal support to the foot during pedalling.
+These heat-moulded insoles, that will seamlessly take the form of the foot under forefoot pressure, provide ideal support to the foot during pedalling.

 After lifting the right lever to the same level as the left lever, and after creating personalised SIDAS insoles, the inclination to the left is reduced by 300% in the pelvic area, as shown in Figure 2.